 EXTRA ITEMS.
 BEST HIKING GEAR LIST

-While I use a Canon 60 D for most of my travels and day hikes, sometimes I don’t want to carry a big, heavy camera for six or seven days.
-Then, I use my Canon SX710 HS.
-I have to say, it’s really good for a compact-bridge camera and it has a great x30 zoom, 20.
-3 MP and the best Canon resolution.
-Compact and light, it’s the perfect camera for a hike.
+While I use a Nikon 5500 for most of my travels and day hikes, sometimes I don’t want to carry a big, heavy camera for six or seven days.
+The Sony RX 100 V is the perfect camera for hiking.

 Some people use them, some people don’t.
 I’m not a big fan of hiking poles myself, though I admit that they can be very helpful sometimes.

 Garmin Fenix 6X Hiking Watch – Check price on Amazon

 It’s not essential, but it’s definitely a great help when hiking.
 This modern and stylish watch is equipped with an altimeter, barometer, thermometer, digital compass, GPS and many other features.

 Check out the Top 10 Best Hiking Watches

 Julbo Explorer Sunglasses – Check price on Amazon

 I like the design and protection of the Julbo Explorer!
 Awesome sunglasses for hiking!

 These matches can be pretty helpful on those hikes when it’s raining cats and dogs and everything gets wet.